 American Rescue Plan

-Libraries are eligible for billions of dollars in recovery funding as part of the $1.9 trillion American Rescue Plan Act (ARPA) of 2021 passed by Congress on Wednesday, March 10th, 2021.
-The package includes $200 million for the Institute of Museum and Library Services (IMLS), the largest single increase in the agency’s 25-year history, providing emergency funding for budgetary expenses brought upon by the COVID-19 pandemic.
+Libraries are eligible to receive an allocated portion of recovery funding as part of the $1.9 trillion American Rescue Plan Act (ARPA) of 2021 passed by Congress on Wednesday, March 10th, 2021.
+The package includes $200 million for the Institute of Museum and Library Services (IMLS), the largest single investment in the agency’s 25-year history, providing emergency funding for budgetary expenses brought upon by the COVID-19 pandemic.
 The package also includes billions of dollars in academic, public and school library-eligible programs, including the Emergency Education Connectivity Fund through the federal E-rate program.
 ALA has worked hard to ensure our nation's libraries and library workers are included in pandemic relief and recovery efforts, and we are extremely grateful to our advocates for standing up to keep #LibrariesStrong.
 Learn more about the funding included in the ARPA, and check out our resources to help share the news and make the case to your elected officials on why this recovery funding is so crucial to the community.

 - ALA Press Release: Libraries Gain Record Increases for IMLS, E-rate in Federal Relief Plan

 - Institute of Museum & Library Services: Federal Government Invests $200 Million in Libraries and Museums to Stimulate American Communities

 - ALA 2-Pager: ARPA Library Recovery Funding Summary

 - State Funding Guide: How to best obtain state-allocated funding for your library

 Share the news with your community!
 You can use our sample social media posts to let your community know about this relief package and to thank your elected officials for including library funding in the ARPA.

 Send a message to your members of Congress to thank them for passing legislation that helps libraries recover from the pandemic.
 Remember to include your own community's story - why is this funding important, and what will it help support?